 - REBATE, REBATE, REBATE

 As the January 1, 2020 deadline for the maximum rebate draws closer, now is the time to get discounted solar systems.
 Solar power is an inevitability, so waiting until the rebate ends is only hurting your own pocket.
 Allow the Federal Government to subsidise your installation so you can start enjoying sustainable, renewable energy.

 The payoff period marks the time you have to wait until you are making a profit from your investment.
 The sooner you initiate this period, the sooner you can be out of it and enjoying the benefits of free electricity.

 CEC Accreditation: What is it and why does it matter?

 Understanding Clean Energy Council (CEC) accreditation is important for anyone considering solar power system installation in their home.
 CEC accredited installers are those which are certified by the CEC to meet Australian standards and best industry practices.
-CEC accredited installers can help you access the Federal Government Rebate as a discount to the costs of your system.
-All Solar Run franchises are CEC accredited.
+Using a CEC accredited installer enables access to STC’s, a financial incentive offered as an upfront discount when you purchase your solar system.
+All Solar Run franchisees use CEC accredited installers.

 So What Comes Next?

 This buyer’s guide has provided essential information about:

 - solar panel prices,